Dirivial/Nutlang/README.md

 I am following along a book for [Writing An Interpreter In Go](https://interpreterbook.com/).

 The goal is to tweak it a bit afterwards to my liking :)
+(also, I would like to get it far enough to solve a couple of leetcode, or advent of code, problems comfortably)

 ## Features